DerBaum941/DaIRS/src/www/api/routes.md

 ### Stats Endpoints

-All of the following stats endpoints may be trailed with a limit of rows to fetch e.g. [...]**/50**
+All of the following stats endpoints may be trailed with a page number e.g. [...]**/2**
-Defaults to 20 Rows;
+A page **always** contains 20 Rows, the count starts at 1
+Fetching an "Out of bounds" Page will return an empty array

 #### **List Route: Streak Stats /api/v1/stats/streak/**
 Gives a Leaderboard of the longest Streaks (ALL TIME)